WELCOME TO SAMSON PRE-PRIMARY

 In the interests of the children’s health and safety, hats that cover ears and the back of neck, must be worn during all outside activities in the sun.
 This is enforced throughout the school year.
 If your child does not bring a hat, he/she will be directed to play under the shaded veranda area.
 It is also recommended that you apply sunscreen to your child before they attend class.

 The Uniform shop hours are 8.15am – 8.45am on a Friday to coincide with the School Assembly, held on Wednesdays.
-Only cash or cheque payments can be accepted through the shop.
-Should you wish to pay via direct debit, uniforms can be ordered through the QuickCliq website.
-Visit www.quickcliq.com.au to register your child’s account.
-Uniforms will be delivered to your child’s classroom should you order via the website.
+Uniforms can be ordered online through the Spriggy Schools app.
+Visit www.spriggyschools.com.au to create an account.
+Uniforms will be delivered to your child’s classroom should you order online.
 Please check the Uniform Shop page on this website for any special opening times.

 Children need to bring their own healthy snack every day to eat at snack time.
 Please do not send sweets, sweet biscuits or packets of salted chips, as we are promoting/encouraging healthy eating.